Skip to content

 Verb Signature Description

-reads integrity(table StoreTable) String Compute integrity hash of a table
+creates integrity(table StoreTable) String Compute integrity hash of a table

 outputs rollback(store Store, name String, version Integer) Result<StoreTable, Error>!
 Rollback to a previous version